Edinburgh in 4 Days: everything you need to know

 - Where: The Old Town is located in the center of the city.

-- Price: It's free, a must do tour to enjoy at your leisure.
+- Price: It's free, a must do tour to enjoy at your own pace.
 The tour to enjoy the Harry Potter route costs approximately 18 euros.

-Take a look at where Harry Potter began: Visit The Elephant House
+Take a look at where Harry Potter began: The Elephant House

 And a very special place to visit after these museums of magic is a pub that has become famous all over the world: The Elephant House.
 This is where J.K.
 Rowling began writing the Harry Potter story, so it's a very special place.

 With its interior full of writers typing on their computers and its red facade, The Elephant House is a must for Harry Potter fans or authors looking for inspiration.
-If that's you, good luck!
+If this is you, good luck!

 - Where: 21 George IV Bridge.